-In 2019, the Compensation Committee of the Board of Directors of the Company granted an aggregate of 274,851 restricted stock units ("RSUs") under the Limbach Holdings, Inc. Omnibus Incentive Plan (the "2016 Plan") to certain executive officers, non-executive employees and non-employee directors of the Company in the form of an annual ongoing long-term incentive RSU award (the "2019 Ongoing LTI RSU Award"), and an ongoing RSU award to non-employee directors ("2019 Ongoing Director RSU Award").
-The 2019 Ongoing LTI RSU Award and 2019 Ongoing Director RSU Award only contain service-based awards.
+In 2020, the Compensation Committee of the Board of Directors of the Company granted an aggregate of 275,133 RSUs under the 2016 Restated Plan to certain executive officers, non-executive employees and non-employee directors of the Company in the form of an annual ongoing long-term incentive RSU award (the "2020 Ongoing LTI RSU Award"), and an ongoing RSU award to non-employee directors ("2020 Ongoing Director RSU Award").
+The 2020 Ongoing LTI RSU Award and 2020 Ongoing Director RSU Award contain both performance and service-based awards.